spcourse/sp1/modules/monopoly/en/moving around/10 Moving around.md

 ## Multiple games and the average number of throws

 We can now use the function `simulate_monopoly()` to simulate a single game of Monopoly.
 If you do this a couple of times you'll see that the number of throws required to collect all streets varies greatly from game to game.
 This is because near the end of a game you need a lot of luck to hit those few open fields left.
-The goal of this assignment is to find out how many throws the player *averagely* needs to bring all properties into their possession.
+The goal of this assignment is to find out how many throws the player on *average* needs to bring all properties into their possession.
 To answer this question we'll need to simulate a huge number of games.

 Declare a function `simulate_monopoly_games(total_games)` that will simulate a large number of games by repeatedly call the function `simulate_monopoly()`: